 We talked about the breath becoming very light.
-This does not mean it disappears.
-If we cannot feel the breath, we cannot sustain our attention on it.
-Sometimes when meditators are meditating with mindfulness of their breaths, after some time they stop being mindful and simply watch their breaths.
-Then, when the breath becomes very light, they tend to forget what they were doing and become confused.
+This does not mean that it disappears.
+If we cannot feel the breath we cannot sustain our attention on it.
+Sometimes when meditators are meditating with mindfulness of their breaths, after sometime they stop being mindful and simply watch their breaths.
+Then, when the breath becomes very light they tend to forget what they were doing and become confused.
 Because of this, we must always stay mindful and aware of the breath.
 We need to remember that the breath will not disappear just yet.
-If we are like this, we need to make an affirmation to ourselves as we sit to meditate that we will not let the breath disappear.
+If we are like this we need to make an affirmation to ourselves as we sit to meditate that we will not let the breath disappear.
 We will stay aware of the breath and keep our mindfulness on the breath.
-If we still cannot feel the breath, at that point, we can investigate with awareness and we should be able to find the breath and redirect our awareness towards it.
-When we continue to sustain our attention on the breath in this manner, we realize the sukha or profound joy through the breathing.
-We recognize the breath well enough to understand that this is an inhalation and exhalation.
+If we still cannot feel the breath, at that point we can investigate with awareness and we should be able to find the breath and redirect our awareness towards it.
+When we continue to sustain our attention on the breath in this manner we realize the sukha or profound joy through the breathing.
+We recognize the breath well as this is an in breath and this is an out breath.
 We breathe in and breathe out while feeling this profound joy and with cognition of each in breath and out breath.
-This feeling and perception are called "citta sankhāra."
-The term citta sankhāra is used because this feeling and perception are associated with the mind.
+This feeling and perception are called "chitta sankara".
+The term chitta sankara is used because this is associated with the mind.

 So, when we continue to breathe in and breathe out with profound understanding of this feeling and cognition associated with the mind, even this feeling and recognition become very light.
-We should prevent ourselves from being distracted by this lightness.
+We should prevent our selves from being distracted by this lightness.
 We need to understand this but keep our attention and mindfulness on the breath.
-In the Buddha's teachings, the word used for this understanding in the preliminary stages of meditation is pajānāthi.
-Pajānāthi means understanding with mindfulness.
-This leads to a greater understanding of the way things are.
+In the Buddha's teachings, the word used for this understanding in the preliminary stages of meditation is pajanathi.
+Pajanathi means understanding with mindfulness.
+This leads to a greater understanding of way things are.
 Later, He uses the word sikkhathi, which means practice or training.
-This means we must train ourselves to prevent the mind from wondering here and there and develop the skill of being mindful on our breath.
-In other words, understand the lightening of the breath and skillfully maintain mindfulness on it.
-Gradually, the citta sankhāra becomes subdued, and we feel joy, or pīti.
-Knowing and understanding this pīti, we maintain mindfulness on the breath.
-Then, we feel physical and mental lightness.
-Experiencing this lightness, we continue to maintain mindfulness on the breath, which enables us to have a feeling of intense comfort or sukha.
+This means that we must train ourselves to prevent the mind from wondering here and there and develop the skill of being mindful on our breath.
+In other words, understand the lightening of the breath and skilfully maintain mindfulness on it.
+Gradually, the chitta sankara becomes subdued, and we feel joy, or peethi.
+Knowing and understanding this peethi, we maintain mindfulness on the breath.
+Then we feel physical and mental lightness.
+Experiencing this lightness we continue to maintain mindfulness on the breath, which enables us to have a feeling of intense comfort or sukha.
 Experiencing and knowing this sukha we continue to focus our mindfulness on the breath.
 We must practice this.

-As you increase your skills on being mindful on the breath through these stages, your mind will understand clearly how $k\bar{a}ya$ $sank\bar{a}ra$ and citta $sank\bar{a}ra$ become subdued while you still keep your mindfulness on the breath.
+As you increase your skills on being mindful on the breath through these stages your mind will understand clearly how kaya sankara and chitta sankara become subdued while you still keep your mindfulness on the breath.
 Your mind then achieves a spiritual rapture.
-You have a sense of clarity, which is used to maintain mindfulness on the breath.
-The Five Hindrances are totally subdued now.
-Your mind is now at the stage of the first $jh\bar{a}na$ .
-The first $jh\bar{a}na$ is relatively easy to achieve through $\bar{a}n\bar{a}p\bar{a}na$ sati.
-When you have practiced the first $jh\bar{a}na$ skillfully, you can achieve a state of $sam\bar{a}dhi$ without chatter or vitakka.
-This is the second $jh\bar{a}na$ .
-When you have practiced the second $jh\bar{a}na$ well, you can achieve the fourth $jh\bar{a}na$ .
+You have a sense of clarity, which you use to maintain mindfulness on the breath.
+The five hindrances are totally subdued now.
+Your mind is now at the stage of the first jhana.
+The first jhana is relatively easy to achieve through anapana sati.
+When you have practiced the first jhana skilfully, you can achieve a state of samadhi without chatter or vithakka.
+This is the second jhana.
+When you have practiced the second jhana well, you can achieve the third jhana.
+When you practice the third jhana well, you can achieve the fourth jhana.